 There are a lot of Underwater Dock and Pier lights being sold today.
 HID, Mercury Vapor and Metal Halide lights are very bright, but they use 120VAC in the water to power them which can be deadly to you and your loved one’s if there is a malfunction.
 If the power-cord is cut or damaged or if the light malfunctions in any way, anyone in the water could be seriously hurt or killed.
 While GFCI outlets do offer a limited amount of protection, GFCI outlets are prone to malfunction when used in outdoor environments.

 Fortunately, with the advent of low voltage, High Intensity LEDs, Underwater Lights can now be just as bright without using AC voltage to power them.
 Low voltage, high intensity LEDs produce more than 3X the lumen’s per watt than high voltage incandescent lights which means they are less expensive to operate and are Safe to Operate in the Water.

-When choosing an underwater light make sure the light is safe to operate in the water.
-Your family and friends who may be swimming in the water have no knowledge about the lighting and appliances you are using, so choose low-voltage lights and keep everyone Safe!
+If you decide to purchase an underwater light, remember, AC voltage in the water is a tragedy waiting to happen.
+Choose an underwater LED light which operates on low voltage and keep everyone safe!
+Your family and friends who may be swimming in the water have no knowledge about the lighting choices you have made, so choose low-voltage lights and keep everyone safe!